Hellager/clean-recent/README.md

 QuickAccessShell is a c# console application based on .net framework for handling windows quick access.

-This is customized for tauri sidecar with JSON output.
+This is customized for Tauri sidecar with JSON output.

 ## Installation